ajmeyghani/bookly/readme.md

 Then you can use the following commands to the build the book:

+## Build Each Chapter

+- Build the chapters only: `bookly build -e`
+- Convert each html chapter to pdf: `bookly build -e && bookly build -r`

+## Build the Book

 - Build the book in all formats: `bookly build -a`
-- Build the chapters only: `bookly build -e`

 - Build the book in give formats:

 		bookly build -f 'format1, format2, ...'